God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 30 “‘A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the Lord; it is holy to the Lord.31 Whoever would redeem any of their tithe must add a fifth of the value to it.
 32 Every tithe of the herd and flock—every tenth animal that passes under the shepherd’s rod—will be holy to the Lord.
 33 No one may pick out the good from the bad or make any substitution.
 If anyone does make a substitution, both the animal and its substitute become holy and cannot be redeemed.’”
 (Lev.
 27:30-33)

-In the above verses, presumably the farmer saw an animal he wanted to keep, so he substituted it for its monetary value, but was required to add 20% of its value to it, and not a defective substitute, either.
+In the above verses, the tithe is straightforward.
+No wonder the tithe teachers quote it.
+Further, presumably the farmer saw an animal he wanted to keep, so he substituted it for its monetary value, but was required to add 20% of its value to it, and not a defective substitute, either.
 If he did not redeem it, the priest could take it and sell it (v.
 26).
 An animal passing under the rod suggests randomness, not selectivity.

 Next, in the Book of Numbers the Levites are to present to the priests the Lord’s portion from the tithe.
 The next passage also spells out that the tithes are the Levites’ wages.
 Emphasis added: